 On February 8, 2017, Whitecourt, Capstone's biomass facility, was notified that the Government of Alberta approved its application to the BPP.
-Whitecourt expects to receive grant funding of up to \$4,800 for contributing to Alberta's bioenergy production capacity over two program periods, the second of which ends September 30, 2017.
-As at June 30, 2017, Capstone produced enough eligible power to receive \$3,700 of revenue for the first program period, of which \$2,937 was received, and \$964 of revenue for the second program period.
+Whitecourt expects to receive grant funding of up to \$4,800 for contributing to Alberta's bioenergy production capacity over two program periods, the second of which ended September 30, 2017.
+As at September 30, 2017, Capstone produced enough eligible power to receive the full grant funding, of which \$2,937 was received.